 A game concept like the fantasy card game Epic PvP offers, literally calls for extensions.
-Already on the similarly designed card game title Smash up you can see how much potential there is for addons in such a deck mix game.
-And in fact, initial information can be found on at least two extensions, of which the 1st extension should be available in German at Pegasus Spiele in around August 2016.
-Of course, both the races and the classes are then expanded to include some alternatives.
-You get two additional options per race and class per expansion.
-You can then try out completely new combinations.
+Already on the similarly designed card game title Smash up you can see how much potential there is for add-ons in such a deck mix game.
+And in fact, initial information can be found on at least two expansions, of which the first expansion was published in German in around August 1 Pegasus Spiele should be available.
+Of course, both the peoples and the classes will then be expanded to include some alternatives.
+You will receive two additional options per race and class per expansion.
+This allows you to try out completely new combinations.

 Running around as a crazy orc druid is just as possible as fighting a dwarf monk. the 1st extension to Epic PvP contains the classes barber and monk as well as the races orc and dark elf.
 The second expansion is currently only available in English from AEG and includes the Halflings and the Catfolk, the class options Dark Knights and Clerics.
 What fantasy fans should notice immediately is the fact that traditional classes such as sorcerers or magicians have not yet been mentioned.
 Future expansions should be pretty sure of the class and race selection that the various fantasy worlds hold ready, so that fans of Epic PvP will also be offered a lot of entertainment in the long term.